Lewisliang-GIT/FlinkDataAnalysis/README.md

 ## ```FlinkJob```

 Main logic of Flink CEP to query the data.
+Using ```TumblingEventTimeWindows``` to calculate average number over tumbling windows of 6 hours.
+Using the last time stamp as the time stamp of average.
+Store the average in ```HousholdAverarge``` type.
+Using strict contiguity pattern to check the condition of continue growing.
+Then out put the filtered data

 ## ```Housholds``` and ```HousholdAverarge```

 ```Housholds``` is class of house data.
 ```HousholdAverarge``` is a class to store the data process by tumbling windows in 6 hours.
 Flink CEP will query this type of data stream.

 Using Flink to query the data stream is the most challenge part for me.
 It is a new framework and I never use it before.
 I need to spend some time familiarising myself with the relevant frameworks.